guymorganb/Weather_App/README.md

 - This project solves the problem of needing to demonstrate the ability to use JavaScript to dynamically update and manage the page dynamically use 3rd party API data and presenting that information usefully.

-- I was able to expand my knowleged of JavaScript after having been coding for only 5 months, Ive been learning how it can be applied to the working needs of a user.
+- I was able to expand my knowleged of JavaScript, Ive been learning how it can be applied to the working needs of a user.
 I was also able to understand the level of detail that goes into even something this simple.

 ![step 1](https://github.com/guymorganb/Weather_App/blob/main/assets/Screenshot%202023-05-18%20at%2010.38.17%20AM.png?raw=true)